Loh Kean Yew: Early life and education

-Loh moved to Singapore at the age of 13 to attend the Singapore Sports School's four-year programme from 2010 to 2013, while on a scholarship offered by the school.
-With Loh's parents remaining in their family home in George Town, they relied on support in Singapore to look after Loh, stemming from sources such as Loh's maternal uncle, plus an ex-classmate of Loh's father, as well as the family of Kean Hean's doubles partner Terry Hee.
+Loh moved to Singapore at the age of 13 to attend the Singapore Sports School's four-year programme from 2010 to 2013, on a scholarship offered by the school.
+With Loh's parents remaining in their family home in George Town, they relied on support in Singapore to look after Loh, stemming from sources such as Loh's maternal uncle, an ex-classmate of Loh's father, as well as the family of Kean Hean's doubles partner Terry Hee.
 Loh said that his initial reaction was anger, but he had no choice because his mother "already bought the tickets".
-He suffered from homesickness for a period, but got better when he called his mother and cried to her, letting out the unhappiness.
-Loh credited his peers for not judging his accent and allowing him to fit in with them, and also credits the school staff for taking care of him.
-He had badminton trainings twice a day at the Singapore Sports School.
+He suffered from homesickness for a period but got better when he called his mother and cried to her, letting out the unhappiness.
+Loh credited his peers for not judging his accent and allowing him to fit in with them.
+He also credited the school staff for taking care of him.
+He had badminton training twice a day at the Singapore Sports School.
 From late 2011 onwards, Loh was coached by Kelvin Ho, a former Singapore national badminton player.

 After graduating from the Singapore Sports School, Loh continued his education at Republic Polytechnic (RP), studying Sports and Leisure Management.
 In 2015, Loh officially became a Singaporean citizen.
-Also that year, after Loh had turned 18, he informed his mother that he would drop out of his schooling to become a professional sportsman, as Loh wanted to focus on badminton full-time.
+Also that year, after Loh had turned 18, he informed his mother that he would drop out of schooling to become a professional sportsman, as Loh wanted to focus on badminton full-time.
 His mother said that the family was "shocked", and recounted telling Loh: "I sent him to Singapore to study, but now he wants to give that up to play badminton?"
 However, the family ultimately "trusted" and "supported" Loh because he was "mature", "disciplined and knew what he wanted to do", said his mother.
 As such, Loh dropped out of Republic Polytechnic after one year of study.